Skip to content

 print("You're too young to drive.")

-While nesting works, too many levels can make code hard to follow.
-Consider flattening with and/or operators or using early returns in functions:
+While nesting works, too many levels make code hard to follow.
+Flatten with boolean operators or use guard clauses in functions:

 1